Real structures on complex algebraic varieties with a reductive group action: Real structures on linear representations and nilpotent orbits

-We recall that to every nilpotent orbit $\O$ of $\g$ is associated a unique \emph{weighted Dynkin diagram} $\Delta(\O)$, i.e.~a Dynkin diagram of type $\g$ with a label in $\{0,1,2\}$ for each node; see \cite[Section 3.5]{CM93} for details.
-Let us note however that not every weighted Dynkin corresponds to a nilpotent orbit of $\g$. \begin{example} Let $\g=\sl_3$.
-Then the nilpotent cone of $\g$ is the union of three nilpotent orbits, corresponding to the partitions $[3]$, $[2,1]$, $[1^3]$, whose corresponding weighted Dynkin diagrams are
+We recall that to every nilpotent orbit $\O \subseteq \g$ is associated a unique \emph{weighted Dynkin diagram} $w(\O)$, i.e.~a Dynkin diagram of type $\g$ where each node is labeled with $0$, $1$ or $2$; see \cite[Section 3.5]{CM93} for details.
+Let us note however that not every weighted Dynkin diagram corresponds to a nilpotent orbit of $\g$.
+Also, denoting by $\gamma \cdot w(\O)$ the weighted Dynkin diagram obtained from $w(\O)$ by applying the $\star$-action induced by $\sigma$ (see Definition \ref{def: star-action}), \cite[Proposition 3.2]{MJT21} yields the equality

-\end{example} Also, denoting by $\gamma \cdot \Delta(\O)$ the weighted Dynkin diagram obtained from $\Delta(\O)$ by applying the $\star$-action induced by $\sigma$ (see Definition \ref{def: star-action}), we have that
+Alternatively, nilpotent orbits in complex simple Lie algebras can also be classified via partitions; see \cite[Section 5.1]{CM93} for details.
+Both classifications can be useful depending on the situation. \begin{example} Let $\g=\sl_3$.
+Then the nilpotent cone of $\g$ is the union of three nilpotent orbits, corresponding to the partitions $[3]$, $[2,1]$, and $[1^3]$ associated with the Jordan normal forms $ $, $ $, and $ $ respectively, and whose corresponding weighted Dynkin diagrams are